Black Friday 2018 kitchen and appliance deals: $40 off Instant Pot, $100 off Dyson products and more

 - Deal terms vary, so where possible we've listed when and where to get the sale price from each retailer.

 - The deals below are correct as of Nov.
-9, and include Best Buy, Walmart, Target, Costco, JCPenney, Lowes, Home Depot and Jet.
+16, and include Best Buy, Walmart, Target, Costco, JCPenney, Kohls, Lowes, Home Depot, New Egg and Jet.
 When more deals come in, we'll include them too.

 - CNET may get a share of revenue from the sale of the products featured on this page.